ascheppach/custom_research_chatbot/README.md

 # custom_research_chatbot

-This repository enables the user to upload his own pdf file in the folder data. __ Afterwards he just needs to run following command via Terminal:
+This repository enables the user to upload his own pdf file in the folder data. <br />
+Afterwards he just needs to run following command via Terminal:

 ```